oracle/terraform-provider-oci/website/docs/r/core_cpe.html.markdown

 # oci_core_cpe
 This resource provides the Cpe resource in Oracle Cloud Infrastructure Core service.

-Creates a new virtual Customer-Premises Equipment (CPE) object in the specified compartment.
+Creates a new virtual customer-premises equipment (CPE) object in the specified compartment.
 For more information, see [IPSec VPNs](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingIPsec.htm).

 For the purposes of access control, you must provide the OCID of the compartment where you want